renkun-ken/pipeR-tutorial/Pipe-operator/Pipe-to-first-argument.md

 ```

 ```
-# Error: cannot coerce class ""formula"" to a data.frame
+# Error in as.data.frame.default(data): cannot coerce class ""formula"" to a data.frame
 ```

 it will fail because `%>>%` is evaluating `lm(mtcars, mpg ~ cyl + wt)` which does not fulfill the expectation of the function.
 There are two ways to build pipeline with such kind of functions.